SCIM provisioning

 Enable SCIM in Docker

-3. In the SSO connections table, select the Actions icon and Setup SCIM.
+3. In the SSO connections table, select the Actions icon for your connection, then select Setup SCIM.

 4. Copy the SCIM Base URL and API Token and paste the values into your IdP.